-If you invest jointly with your spouse or civil partner the bond will continue, with 'income' being paid on the same basis and frequency, until the second death or the value of the bond falls to zero.
+If you invest jointly with your spouse or civil partner, the bond will continue with 'income' being paid on the same basis and frequency, until the second death or the value of the bond falls to zero.

-Because the Generation Planning Bond is structured as a capital redemption bond, it won't end on your death.
+Because the Estate Planning Bond is structured as a capital redemption bond, it will not end on your death.
 This means that if appropriate for your beneficiaries' needs at that time, the bond can remain in force and continue to provide a flexible and potentially tax efficient investment for them until a distribution is required.

-Further details regarding what happens to the bond on death is set out in the 'What Happens to the Bond When I Die?' section of this document.
+Further details regarding what happens to the bond when you pass away is set out in the 'What Happens to the Bond When I Die?' section of this document.